FadilRifaldy/Final_Project_Backend/BACKEND_IMPLEMENTATION_GUIDE.md

 - Total OUT (from StockJournal type=OUT)
 - Closing Stock (end of month)
 - Stock Value (closing × price)

+Calculation:
+Opening = Last StockJournal.stockAfter before period start Total IN = SUM(quantity WHERE type=IN AND date IN period) Total OUT = SUM(quantity WHERE type=OUT AND date IN period) Closing = Opening + Total IN - Total OUT
 ```

 **2. Stock Movement Detail**